 Policy Number A4

 Policy Section Administration

 Responsible Department Corporate Services

 Adoption Resolution Number 2019/060

 Adoption Date 16 May 2019

-Review Date & Resolution
+Review Date & Resolution 17 June 2021 (Resolution no. 2021/066)

+28 July 2022 (Resolution no. 2022/071)

-A5 COMMON SEAL - AFFIXING OF
+A5COMMON SEAL - AFFIXING OF

-PREAMBLE: Numerous agreements and contracts require the affixing of the Common Seal.
-This Policy and delegation to the CEO allows the Shire President and CEO to affix the Common Seal to a document as and when required.
+Numerous agreements and contracts require the affixing of the CommonSeal.
+This Policy and delegation to the CEO allows the Shire President and CEO to affixthe Common Seal to a document as and when required.

-OBJECTIVE: The Policy sets out the conditions that apply to the use of the Common Seal.
+The Policy sets out the conditions that apply to the use of the CommonSeal.

-POLICY: The Shire President and Chief Executive Officer are authorised, when the situation demands, to sign and affix the Common Seal of the Shire of Halls Creek to documents.
+The Shire President and Chief Executive Officer are authorised, when the situation demands, to sign and affix the Common Seal of the Shire of Halls Creek todocuments.
 Where the contract or agreement is a continuation of an existing arrangement or previous Council resolution, Council's prior resolution is not required.